 AI automation typically combines several core technologies:

 ML trains systems to recognize patterns in large datasets.
 Over time, it helps automate predictions like customer churn, inventory needs, or fraud detection.
-For example, a logistics company can use machine learning model to forecast delivery delays based on past weather, traffic, and order volume.
+For example, a logistics company can use ML to forecast delivery delays based on past weather, traffic, and order volume.

 NLP lets machines understand, process, and respond to human language.
 It powers email sorting, AI chatbots, and even meeting summarization tools.
 Sales teams often use NLP in AI marketing automation to personalize content and segment leads based on tone or language.